St Petersburg Unpaid Commissions and Bonuses Lawyers

 My employer in St. Petersburg did not pay my earned commissions or bonuses, can I sue them?

-Cantrell Astbury Kranz, P.A., we understand the frustration and financial strain that can arise when employers fail to fulfill their commitment to pay earned commissions and bonuses.
+Cantrell Schuette, P.A., we understand the frustration and financial strain that can arise when employers fail to fulfill their commitment to pay earned commissions and bonuses.
 If you find yourself in a situation where your employer in St. Petersburg has not paid you the commissions or bonuses you rightfully earned, you may be wondering about your legal options.

 Enforcement of unpaid commissions in St. Petersburg, Florida, is regulated by a combination of Florida contract law, state labor laws, federal labor laws, and local ordinances.
 The recovery of unpaid commissions and bonuses most often falls under contract law, specifically through a breach of contract or unjust enrichment claim.
 However, some structures may be subject to recovery under Florida’s Minimum Wage Act or the Fair Labor Standards Act.
 In rare cases, a civil theft claim may be applicable when the employer maliciously withholds payment.